Waste management guidelines

 Bin storage areas must comply with the following:

-• All bins must be fully accessible from the front face, to allow for easy depositing of waste.
+- All bins must be fully accessible from the front face, to allow for easy depositing

-• There must be a minimum of 150mm clearance around and between each bin within a storage area.
+development. - There must be a minimum of 150mm clearance around and between each bin within a

-• The minimum internal height for a bin storage area and any access doorways is 2m.
+bins. - The minimum internal height for a bin storage area and any access doorways is

 3.5 External Storage – Design Features

-• Doors must not open outward over a public footway or road, and should not cause an obstruction to other access when in an open position.
+- Doors must not open outward over a public footway or road and should not cause an obstruction to other access when in an open position.
 They should be able to remain or be secured in the open position so that access for collection staff is unimpeded when the bins are being emptied.
+Doorways must be wide enough to allow the largest Eurobins to be emptied.

-• There must be a water supply with standard tap fittings available to the bin storage area to enable washing down of the bins, walls and floor.
+- There must be a water supply with standard tap fittings available to the bin storage area to enable washing down of the bins, walls and floor by residents or site management.

-• Storage areas for refuse, recycling and food waste bins should be clearly identifiable as such, through the use of appropriate signage on doors or walls.
+- Storage areas for general waste, recycling and food waste bins should be clearly identifiable as such, with appropriate signage on doors or walls.
 Reading Borough Council should be consulted in the design of any signage to ensure information is accurate, consistent and presented appropriately.

 3.6 External Storage – Access and Pulling Distances